pablopunk/dot/PRD.md

   - Default output is minimal, showing only modules being processed.
 - Install/uninstall behavior:
   - By default, install only runs if files/configs differ from the last run.
+  - Linking only runs if symlinks don't exist or don't point to the correct target.
   - Uninstall runs only for components present in the lock file but removed from the repo, or if `--uninstall` is specified.
-  - `--install` forces reinstall regardless of changes.
+  - `--install` forces reinstall and relinking regardless of changes.

 ## 6. Hooks